omiaydin1/a-special-study/README.md

 - Explored how small changes improve documentation clarity
 - Practiced keeping notes concise and readable
 - Observed how regular updates create a clear project timeline
+- - Learned the value of documenting thoughts while working